Fresh Meat: Best New Artists (September 2021)

 Turunesh fell deeper in love with making music while growing up as she’d always be in a mini-concert in every ride in her dad’s car while listening to songs of all sorts; Ali Fakra Toure, Salif Keita, Erykah Badu, Remy Ongala, James Brown, and so many legends.
 One could say she fell in love with music because her dad loved music.
 What inspires her to make music are the powers at play when she performs live.
 She is not alone when she is on stage.
 She believes that it is her duty to write, to sing, to share, and to heal.
 As an African, she understands that there is no such thing as spirituality without music and the significant role musicians play in our society as historians, storytellers, and bearers of divine truths.
 As she is among those chosen, so she must rise to the occasion.

-Her dream is to make music with Erykah Badu who would sound incredible on her interlude track “Mojo Jojo”, the Nigerian vocalist Tay Iwar and her fellow Tanzanian artist Diamond Platnumz although Turunesh has been fortunate to have worked with amazing producers in Tanzania such as Victor the Traveller, Tinashe, and DeDrey to make music that further developed the alternative music scene in Dar es salaam.
-She has also worked with London-based music producer Tim Lyre and birthed her debut album ‘Coastal Cider’ in 2019.
-Coastal Cider is a stunning body of work that set a precedent for excellence as that paved the way for both tastemakers to embark on ‘Satin Cassette’.
-She recently released her sophomore album ‘Satin Cassette’, on her 24th birthday which was the official commencement date of her label Neshå Empire Inc. Turunesh was forced to start her own company because she wanted ownership over her creative and business output.
+‘Coastal Cider’ is a stunning body of work that set a precedent for excellence as that paved the way for both tastemakers to embark on ‘Satin Cassette’.
+Her recently released project, ‘Satin Cassette’, arrived on her 24th birthday which was the official commencement date of her label Neshå Empire Inc. Turunesh was forced to start her own company because she wanted ownership over her creative and business output.
 As a young African woman, she wasn’t satisfied with the deals she was being offered and felt misunderstood by the labels she let into her musical world.
 Taking the initiative to fill a gap in the Tanzanian market for women like her, Turunesh took on this dream project and saw it to successful completion this year.
 Ever the cheerleader and mouthpiece for Black women who look, sound and act like her, the singer is now ready to take her place among the class of this generations’ brightest and most enterprising young stars.

 A constant mill of activity that is as diverse in content as it is constantly hybridizing, no tool has quite revolutionsed the tenets of modern engagements and living like the Internet.
 For music professionals and musicians, the congregation of people on social media has provided an opportunity to expand their marketing tactics to reach new audiences.
 The explosion in popularity of social media networks in the late 2000s formalized that connectivity, helping musicians reach their audiences directly, instead of going through mouthpieces.
 In some instances, many have pivoted to social media as an alternative that is by and large outside the purview of godfathers.